Penalty Method for Obliquely Reflected Diffusions: Abstract

 \section{Abstract}

-Consider a multidimensional obliquely reflected diffusion in a smooth domain.
-We approximate it by solutions of SDEs without reflection using the penalty method.
-We provide general sufficient conditions on drift and diffusion coefficients for approximating SDEs.
+Take a multidimensional normally or obliquely reflected diffusion in a smooth domain.
+Approximate it by solutions of stochastic differential equations without reflection using the penalty method.
+That is, we approximate the reflection term with an additional drift term.
+In the existing literature, usually a specific approximating sequence is provided in order to prove existence of a reflected diffusion.
+In this article, we provide general sufficient conditions on the approximating coefficients.